puffscoin/ens/docs/userguide.rst

  - The maximum amount you're willing to pay for the name
  - A random 'salt' value

-In addition, you need to decide how much Ether you want to deposit with the bid.
+In addition, you need to decide how much PUFFScoin you want to deposit with the bid.
 This must be at least as much as the value of your bid, but can be more, in order to disguise the true value of the bid.

 First, start by generating a secret value.
 An easy way to do this is to use random.org_.
 Store this value somewhere secure - if you lose it, you lose your deposit, and your chance at winning the auction!